CSCfi/csc-user-guide/docs/data/Allas/allas-nextcloud.md

 Now you can click this folder and start uploading and downloading data from and to this Allas bucket using the Nextcloud interface.

-## 4. Create new Nextcloud user account for an external user.
+## 4. Create new Nextcloud user account for an external user

 The Nextcloud admin account can create new users and user groups to the Nextcloud server.
 Click the round symbol on the right end of the blue menu bar and select _Users_ from the pop-up menu.